-1. Grouped Barplots and Stacked Barplots serve as powerful tools for representing and understanding bivariate categorical data, where both variables are categorical in nature.

-- 2. Grouped Barplots, often referred to as side-by-side bar plots, illustrate the relationship between two categorical variables by placing bars corresponding to one category of a variable next to each other, differentiated by color or pattern.
+- 1. Grouped Barplots and Stacked Barplots serve as powerful tools for representing and understanding bivariate categorical data, where both variables are categorical in nature. - 2.
+Grouped Barplots, often referred to as side-by-side bar plots, illustrate the relationship between two categorical variables by placing bars corresponding to one category of a variable next to each other, differentiated by color or pattern.
 This layout facilitates a direct comparison between categories of the second variable.
 Grouped bar plots are particularly effective when we are interested in comparing the distribution of a categorical variable across different groups - 3.
 On the other hand, stacked bar plots present a similar relationship between two categorical variables, but rather than aligning bars side by side, they stack bars on top of one another.
 This results in a single bar for each category of one variable, with the length of different segments in each bar corresponding to the counts or proportions of the categories of the other variable.
 Stacked bar plots are advantageous when we're interested in the total size of groups as well as the distribution of a variable across groups.
-[1]

-4. Grouped Barplot
+[2] - 4.
+Grouped Barplot

 '''

-Frequency table with counts grouped by the number of cylinders ('cyl')
+Create a table with count by transmission and number of cylinders

-and transmission type ('am')

-freq <- table(cyl, am)
+freq <- table(tb$cyl, tb$am)

-freq # Display the created frequency table
+freq

 '''